PaulLerner/ViQuAE/EXPERIMENTS.md

 Search is done using cosine distance, hence the `"L2norm,Flat"` for `string_factory` and `metric_type=0` (this does first L2-normalization then dot product).

-The results, corresponding to a KB entity/article are then mapped to the corresponding passages to allow fusion with BM25 (next §)
+The results, corresponding to a KB entity/article are then mapped to the corresponding passages to allow fusion with BM25/DPR (next §)
-The image results is simply the union of both ResNet and ArcFace scores since they are exclusive (you can tweak that with the `weight` parameter in the config file)

-Beware that these results cannot be well interpreted because they do not have a reference KB which would allow looking if the answer is in the passage (TODO refactor to allow that).
-See other caveats in the next section.

 ### Text + Image